 "The 7 Simplest, Easiest Ways to Lose More Weight, According to Science" Review

-If you don't have time to incorporate every weight loss trick in the book, you may want to quickly look through this list (from the article The 7 Simplest, Easiest Ways to Lose More Weight, According to Science).
+If you don't have time to incorporate every weight loss trick in the book, you may want to quickly look through this list (from the article The 7 Simplest, Easiest Ways to Lose More Weight, According to ”).

 1. TRADE THE TREADMILL FOR THE DUMBBELLS

-personal trainer gym already, you might as well make sure you get the most out of every bead of sweat.
+If you're in the personal trainer gym already, you might as well make sure you get the most out of every bead of sweat.
 And, according to 2015 research from the Harvard School of Public Health, that means strength training.
 In the study (which followed 10,500 healthy folks over the course of 12 years), those who spent 20 minutes per day performing resistance exercise were more successful in the fight against belly fat compared to those who spent equal time getting their cardio on.
 Researchers say that, unlike cardio, which burns the vast majority (if not all) of its calories during your workout, strength training causes you to burn calories even after you leave the gym – and hikes up your metabolic rate, thanks to an increase in lean muscle mass.

 Meanwhile, if you already incorporate strength training (be it with body-weight moves, free weights or machines), increasing some facet of that training can be a difference-maker.
 "If, for you, strength training is only a once- or twice-a-week thing, increase frequency.
 If it's already a three- or four-times-per-week thing, increase intensity.
-If you've been doing the same routine for a while, add in some new, more challenging moves," says St. Louis-based
+If you've been doing the same routine for a while, add in some new, more challenging moves," says St. Louis-based certified strength and conditioning specialist Kourtney Thomas.

 2. TURN OFF THE LIGHTS (AND DRAW THE BLINDS)